JamesWoolfenden/terraform-aws-artifactory/README.md

 This method has a number of Issues including:

-- SSL termination, requires upfront provision of non ACM certificate rather than termination of SSL at ELB
+- SSL termination, requires upfront provision of non ACM certificate rather than termination of SSL at an ELB.
-- Creates an IAM user
+- Creates an IAM user.
-- Generates access keys for IAM user and adds it an instance
+- Generates access keys for IAM user and adds it to filesystem of an instance.
-- security groups very open
+- Security groups very open

 ## Terraform Template For Artifactory Enterprise